Pathologist: Stephon Clark was shot 8 times, 7 from behind

 He said it was not clear if Clark would have survived had he gotten immediate medical attention, and he noted that any of the six bullets that hit him in the back and one in the neck could have been the fatal shot.
 An eighth bullet went into Clark's thigh.

+Sacramento police responded in a brief statement that said the department had not yet received the official report from the Sacramento County coroner's office.
+It noted that the coroner's death investigation is independent from the investigation being conducted by police and the state Department of Justice.

 The shooting occurred March 18.
-Two officers responding to a call of someone breaking car windows shouted that Clark had a gun before firing 20 bullets at him.
+Two officers responding to a call of someone breaking car windows shouted that Clark had a gun before firing.

+Video released by police of the nighttime shooting shows officers at the corner of Clark's grandmother's house and him on the backyard patio.
+It's unclear if Clark knows the officers are there.
+He moves toward the officers' position as they peer around the corner and open fire.
+Clark staggers sideways and falls on his stomach as officers continue shooting.
+Twenty shots in all were fired, police said.

 The shooting has produced nearly daily angry but peaceful protests in the downtown area of California's capital city.